Login

 Email:

-Knehans holds degrees from the Australian National University; Queens College, CUNY where he graduated with the Luigi Dallapiccola Composition Award (1991) for outstanding achievement in music composition and Yale University where he won the Woods Chandler Memorial Award for best composition in a larger form.
+Knehans holds degrees from the Australian National University, Queens College (City University of New York), where he graduated with the Luigi Dallapiccola Composition Award (1991) for outstanding achievement in music composition, and Yale University, where he won the Woods Chandler Memorial Award for best composition in a larger form.

-He has been featured in three books on Australian music (A Handbook of Australian Music; Directory of Australian Composers and Sound Ideas: Australian Composers Born Since 1950: A Guide to Their Music and Ideas) as well as the International Who's Who in Music and Musicians directory (UK).
+He has been featured in three books on Australian music (A Handbook of Australian Music, Directory of Australian Composers, and Sound Ideas: Australian Composers Born Since 195, A Guide to Their Music and Ideas) as well as the International Who's Who in Music and Musicians directory (UK).

-Knehans has been a fellow of the Victorian Council of the Arts, MacDowell Colony and Leighton Artist Colony (Banff), has won awards from the American Music Centre and Meet the Composer and has fulfilled commissions for a wide variety of works from orchestral, to chamber music, opera, dance, choral, electronic and film.
-He has been a guest of the Czech-American Summer Music Institute in Prague, Czech Republic; New Music, New Faces Festival in Krakow, Poland; the Australian International Summer Orchestra Institute in Hobart, Australia; the Premieres of the Season Festival in Kiev, Ukraine and the Accent 09 Festival in Cincinnati, USA.
+Knehans has been a fellow of the Victorian Council of the Arts, the MacDowell Colony and the Leighton Artist Colony (Banff), and has won awards from the American Music Centre and Meet the Composer.
+He has fulfilled commissions for a wide variety of works from orchestral to chamber music, opera, dance, choral, electronic and film.
+He has been a guest of the Czech-American Summer Music Institute in Prague, Czech Republic, New Music, New Faces Festival in Krakow, Poland, the Australian International Summer Orchestra Institute in Hobart, Australia, the Musical Premieres of the Season Festival in Kiev, Ukraine, and the Accent 09, Accent 10 and Accent 11 Festivals in Cincinnati, USA.

-His music for the short film A Song of Air, commissioned by the Australian Film Institute, was screened at the prestigious 'Un Certain Regard' section of the Cannes Film Festival and over a dozen others world wide.
-Knehans's works have been broadcast on Australian national radio and TV, PBS TV, NPR, RAI (Italy) radio and television and national radio and television of Ukraine.
-He has been commissioned to write specifically for Australian Broadcasting Corporation's radio and television programs, and his music to the PBS documentary Animal, Vegetable, Mineral was nominated for an EMMY award.
+His music for the short film A Song of Air, commissioned by the Australian Film Institute, was screened at the prestigious 'Un Certain Regard' section of the Cannes Film Festival, and at over a dozen other festivals worldwide.
+Knehans's works have been broadcast on Australian national radio and TV, PBS TV, NPR, RAI (Italy) radio and television, and national radio and television in the Ukraine.
+He has been commissioned to write specifically for the Australian Broadcasting Corporation's radio and television programs, and his music to the PBS documentary Animal, Vegetable, Mineral was nominated for an Emmy award.

 Knehans was a visiting professor of composition at the National University of Singapore (2006) and the Krakow Academy of Music, Poland (2007).
-He was Director of the University of Tasmania Conservatorium of Music from 2000-2008, created and was the inaugural Artistic Director of the Australian International Summer Orchestra Institute from 2005-2008.
-Between 2008-2010 he was Dean of the College-Conservatory of Music (CCM) in Cincinnati and is currently the Thomas James Kelly Professor of Music at CCM.
+He was Director of the University of Tasmania Conservatorium of Music from 2000-2008, and he created and was the inaugural Artistic Director of the Australian International Summer Orchestra Institute from 2005-2008.
+Between 2008-2010 he was Dean of the College-Conservatory of Music (CCM) in Cincinnati.
+He is currently the Thomas James Kelly Professor of Music at CCM.

 Selected Commissions